This page explains:

 The following counsellor information, if held by us, is not made public:

 (a) whether and how much you contribute to the running of the site

 (b) your login email and password

-The personal data that we collect from you will be stored on our servers in secure facilities inside the European Economic Area ("EEA").
+The personal data that we collect from you will be stored on our servers in secure facilities inside the European Economic Area ("EEA") or in the UK.

 How is personal information used?

-If you are registered with us, we may use your personal information to communicate with you generally so that you can get the most out of the services that we provide.
+If you're registered with us, we may use your contact details to communicate with you so that you can get the most out of the services that we provide.